kallaway/100-days-of-code/log.md

 Today's Progress: I'm studying JavaScript basics on FreeCodeCamp, SoloLearn and The Odin Project.
 I hope I will learn very well and it will be not so hard.

 Feelings: I am so sleepy and lazy these days.
 It is so hard to open my eyes sometimes, I'm fasting or maybe my sleeping pattern changed a lot.
 They can cause this and I am waking up early without sleeping enough.
 I don't know what to do.
 Let's see.

+Day 24 : December 27, 2019

+Today's Progress: I managed to study on freeCodeCamp, finished almost half of the JavaScript challenges and did a little SoloLearn.
+Also, continued with Lynda course.

+Feelings: I couldn't study today because I came home late and I am feeling chronically fatigued.
+I am feeling so sleepy and makes it so hard to focus on subject.
+I need to get iron supplement to get better again.